neoforged/.github/primers/1.21.4/index.md

     - `ConditionalItemModelProperty` - Represents a property that returns some boolean.
     - `CustomModelDataProperty` - If the current index is set to true within `DataComponents#CUSTOM_MODEL_DATA`.
     - `Damaged` - If the item is damaged.
+    - `ExtendedView` - If the display context is a gui and the shift key is down.
     - `FishingRodCast` - If the fishing rod is being used.
     - `HasComponent` - Whether it has the associated data component.
     - `IsCarried` - If the item is being carried in the current menu.
+    - `IsKeybindDown` - If the key mapping is being pressed.
     - `IsSelected` - If the item is selected in the hotbar.
-    - `IsShiftDown` - If the shift key is down.
     - `IsUsingItem` - If the item is being used.
-    - `IsXmas` - If the current time period is christmas.
 - `net.minecraft.client.renderer.item.properties.numeric`
     - `BundleFullness` - A threshold based on the bundle contents.
     - `CompassAngle` - A threshold on the currrent angle state.